![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Lauri Pohjanpää (1889-1962) - surname until 1906 Nordqvist |

 Prolific Finnish poet, theologian, best known for his fable poems.
-Between 1910 and 1960, Pohjanpää published over fifty works, collections of poems, memoirs, novels, religious books, plays, short stories, essays, and hymns.
+Between 1910 and 1960, Lauri Pohjanpää published over fifty works, collections of poems, memoirs, novels, religious books, plays, short stories, essays, and hymns.
 He also assisted the writer Juhani Aho with his book Kuvia ja kuvitelmia Suomen historiasta (1915).
-Pohjanpää's poems show the influence of Eino Leino, Heinrich Heine, and V.A.
-Koskenniemi.
+Pohjanpää's poems show the influence of Eino Leino, Heinrich Heine, and V. A. Koskenniemi.
 Kaksi vanhaa, vanhaa varista Ruskea on rinta kaislikon, Lauri Pohjanpää was born Lauri Nordqvist in Helsinki, the son

 of Kaarle Henrik, a master

 tailor, and Iida Wilhelmina Kourlaa.
 He was the youngest of three brothers.
-The
+The Finnicization of the Swedish surname to

-"Pohjanpää" was a result of Johannes Linnankoski's
+"Pohjanpää" after the turn of the century was a result of Johannes Linnankoski's

 national campaign.
 As a small businessman Pohjanpää's father never had

 a great success; originally he had planned to become a missionary.
-Toivo Yrjö, his elder brother, died young His early years Pohjanpää spent in Helsinki, where his father
+Toivo Yrjö, his elder brother, died young.
+His early years Pohjanpää spent in Helsinki, where his father

 had a tailor's shop located in the center of the city, at Alexander Street.
 When Pohjanpää was nine, the family moved to